Back to the blog

 • Lasting positional pressure

-Example: Carlsen vs. Vachier-Lagrave (2019) saw Black getting full compensation despite being a pawn down.
+Example: Carlsen vs. Vachier-Lagrave (2019) led to full compensation for Black despite his material deficit of a pawn.

 The Queen’s Gambit Accepted